sfigg/commercialization-public/docset/manufacture/iot/set-up-your-pc-to-customize-iot-core.md

 **Install the following tools on your technician PC**

-1. [Windows Assessment and Deployment Kit (Windows ADK)](http://go.microsoft.com/fwlink/?LinkId=526803) with the default features installed.
+1. [Windows Assessment and Deployment Kit (Windows ADK)](http://go.microsoft.com/fwlink/?LinkId=526803) with the default features.
 You'll use these tools to create images and provisioning packages.

 2. [Windows Driver Kit (WDK) 10](http://developer.microsoft.com/windows/hardware/windows-driver-kit)